Orababa/Genomics-two-B/README.md

 A report of the analysis was produced later on;
 ![](https://res.cloudinary.com/adedoyinsoye/image/upload/v1629442272/HACKBIO/Screenshot_20_aly0hu.png)
 From the report generated; it was infered that about 91% of the reads were positively identified as Mycobacterium.
 The others found were bacteria from the same kingdom.
 There were no contaminating human or viral sequences detected.

 ## Find Variants with Snippy
 ###Snippy(Finding variant using Snippy)
 1. Mycobacterium_tuberculosis_ancestral_reference.gbk dataset was used as the reference sequence”:

 2.Paired was selected for the end reads

-3.first set of reads wa selected as Trimmomatic on X (R1 paired) 4.Second set of reads was selected as Trimmomatic on X (R2 paired)
+3.first set of reads wa selected as Trimmomatic on X (R1 paired)

+4.Second set of reads was selected as Trimmomatic on X (R2 paired)
 ![](https://res.cloudinary.com/adedotun/image/upload/v1629387169/samples/hackbio%20task/snippy_1_uynhgv.png)

 5.In the “Advanced parameters”, “Minimum proportion for variant evidence” was adjusted to 0.1, so we can see possible rare variants in the sample
 ![](https://res.cloudinary.com/adedotun/image/upload/v1629387173/samples/hackbio%20task/snippy_2_cjs4h1.png)

 6.Under “Output selection”, “The final annotated variants in VCF format”, “A simple tab-separated summary of all the variants” and “The alignments in BAM format” were selected

-7. It was executed to show the following results
-In a total of 1086 variants the first variant on the list is a Substitution of a C to a T which is supported by 134 reads.
+7. It was executed to show one of the following results In a total of 1086 variants the first variant on the list is a Substitution of a C to a T which is supported by 134 reads.
 ![](https://res.cloudinary.com/adedotun/image/upload/v1629387184/samples/hackbio%20task/snippy_C-T_l0xyp7.png)